SkeldJS/Hindenburg/pages/Plugins/advanced/receiving-protocol-messages.md

 This will clear any other previously attached listeners before attaching, and provide you with those in the method via the additional `originalListeners` argument.

 > Note that this will also override any listeners from other plugins; including those that were overrides themselves.
-If you want to make sure that yours reigns supreme and is not overriden, make sure your {@page Load Ordering | plugin load ordering} is on "last".
+If you want to make sure that yours reigns supreme and is not overriden, make sure your {@page ../load-ordering.md plugin load ordering} is on "last".
 To be curteous to those plugins, however, please call them using the `originalListeners` argument.

 ### `originalListeners`
 An array containing every other previous listener before they were overriden by your method.